fastlane/fastlane/README.md

 If you never cared about code signing and have a completely messy Apple Developer account with a lot of invalid, expired or Xcode managed profiles and certificates, you should use the `fastfix nuke` command.

-To revoke all certificates and provisioning profiles for a specific app / environment run
+To revoke all certificates and provisioning profiles for a specific environment.

 ```sh
 fastfix nuke development